Terriao/OpenJND/CONTRIBUTING.md

 # Contributing to OpenJND

 Thank you for considering a contribution to OpenJND.
 This document explains how to propose changes, add new methods, and what we expect from a pull request.
-The guidelines align with the standards of the [ACM Multimedia 2026 Open Source Software Track](https://2026.acmmm.org/site/call-open-source.html), under which OpenJND is being submitted.

 ## Table of contents